 What happens when children lead their own learning?

-The integration of the Inquiry process with the design process, led by the girls’ curiosity empowers their voice and draws on their character strengths.
-The process also provides the girls with the opportunity to develop their self-regulation and build courage and perseverance when divergent thinking becomes complex.
+The integration of the Inquiry and design processes, led by the girls’ curiosity, empowers their voice and draws on their character strengths.
+The process also provides the girls with the opportunity to develop their self-regulation and build perseverance when divergent thinking becomes complex.

-The mentors and I have been overwhelmed with the development the girls have made cognitively, socially and emotionally through the first part of this programme and can’t wait to see where they might flourish next.
+The mentors and I have been overwhelmed with the development the girls have made cognitively, socially and emotionally through the first part of this program.
+We can’t wait to see where they might flourish next.